Timing of United States Medical Licensing Examination (USMLE) Step 1

 Step 2 Delay Approval by Associate Dean, Student Affairs

 Step 2 delays are granted by the Associate Dean, Student Affairs, who notifies the Student Progress Committee.
 If a delay is granted, the initial first attempt must be no later than October 15 (six-week delay).
-If this does not occur, disciplinary action is determined by the Student Progress Committee, up to and including dismissal as per the Dismissal Policy.
+If this does not occur, disciplinary action is determined by the Student Progress Committee, up to and including dismissal as per the Dismissal and Removal from Academic Environment Policy.
 A request for a longer delay may be considered by the Student Progress Committee.

 Deadline to Pass Step 2 CK

 A student must pass Step 2 CK, within one calendar year (12 months) after the date of the first attempt and prior to graduation.
 A student who does not pass within that time frame is automatically dismissed.
 The exact deadline for the calendar year is postponed only until a pending score is posted for an examination that was taken before the one-year deadline.
 Passage of Step 2 CK is a requirement for graduation.
 The one-year time frame is extended if the student is on an approved leave of absence; however, the one-year period resumes once the leave of absence is concluded.

 All USMLE Exams: If one or more of the USMLE Step examinations is not offered during the relevant time, an alternate University sponsored assessment may be designated in its place.